fdefreitas/angular-styleguide/README.md

 - Write documentation for exposed methods of Services on top of the interface method definition.
 - For `private` methods they can be on top of the method.
-- Avoid single line comments.
+- Avoid single line comments, except for TODO and FIXME tags.
 They're usually a code smell.
-- Use single line comments only for TODO and FIXME.

 **[⬆ back to top](#table-of-contents)**